magenizr/October_Envbar/README.md

 Simply navigate to `Settings > System > Envbar` and enable the plugin.
 Update colors within the `Environments` section if required.

 ## Support
-If you experience any issues, don't hesitate to open an issue on [Github](https://github.com/magenizr/October_Envbar/issues).
+If you experience any issues, don't hesitate to open an issue on [GitHub](https://github.com/magenizr/October_Envbar/issues).

 ## Contact
 Follow us on [GitHub](https://github.com/magenizr), [Twitter](https://twitter.com/magenizr) and [Facebook](https://www.facebook.com/magenizr).

 ## History
 ===== 1.0.2 =====
-* Move compiled CSS file from `./storage/temp` to `./storage/temp/public` Thx @jan-vince
+* Move compiled CSS file from `./storage/temp` to `./storage/temp/public`.

 ===== 1.0.1 =====
 * Fallback for `APP_ENV` variable.